Pascalpedro/aws-bootcamp-cruddur-2023/journal/week1.md

 CMD [ "python3", "-m" , "flask", "run", "--host=0.0.0.0", "--port=4567"]
 ```

-#### To build the Container...
+#### To build the Container:

-Moved back to the home dir and used the 'docker build' command to build the container
+Moved back to the project root and used the 'docker build' command to build the container

 ```sh
 docker build -t  backend-flask ./backend-flask
 ```

-#### To run the Container...
+#### To run the Container:

 Used the following commands to run the container:
 ```sh